cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 ### Delegating

-#### Continuously Vesting Accounts

-For a continuous vesting account attempting to delegate `D` coins, the following is performed:
+For a vesting account attempting to delegate `D` coins, the following is performed:

 1. Verify `BC >= D > 0`
 2. Compute `X := min(max(V - DV, 0), D)` (portion of `D` that is vesting)